 Aside from the fact that most of the systems here look very suave and they have some fantastic displays and functionalities, the whole point actually should be about managing the heating patterns a lot more effectively so that energy fuel like gas and electricity is not used unnecessarily.

-Obviously the savings you would expect will vary from system to system but the principles are the same–using less fuel whilst not compromising on comfort will save both energy and money on your bills.
-And best of all, you don´t need a PhD in electronics to figure out how they work!
+Obviously the savings you would expect will vary from system to system but the principles are the same-using less fuel whilst not compromising on comfort will save both energy and money on your bills.
+And best of all, you don ´t need a PhD in electronics to figure out how they work!
 The basics do still apply though.
 An annual inspection from a qualified professional is recommended, as well as replacing all HVAC filters.
 These tasks fall under the category of preventative maintenance.

-We´ve tried and tested some of these systems for you, and here´s what we found.
+We’ve tried and tested some of these systems for you, and here’s what we found.

 The Tado is a fairly neat and straightforward system allowing you to control the temperature and the heating on/off times.
 The set-up is pretty simple, comprising of three pieces of kit – the Tado box, the Tado connector for your broadband and finally, the temperature motion sensor.